Costs to Provide Parking

 Who pays for the Cat Tran shuttle and other free services?

 The on-campus Cat Tran shuttle, disabled cart service and emergency ride home programs are provided at no charge to the users of these services.
-In addition, to help ease the lack of parking on campus, Parking and Transportation Services subsidizes low cost park-n-ride lots and U-passes which allow unlimited rides on all Sun Tran buses for students and employees.
-These activities are budgeted at $2.6 million this fiscal year and require a subsidy of $2.5 million.
-The services that pay for these programs include surface lot permits (70%), special events activity (16%), and metered parking spaces (15%).
+In addition, to help ease the lack of parking on campus, Parking and Transportation Services subsidizes low cost park-n-ride lots and U-passes which allow unlimited rides on all Sun Tran buses and the Streetcar for students and employees.
+These activities are budgeted at $3.5 million this fiscal year and require a subsidy of $3.4 million.
+The services that pay for these programs include surface lot permits (56%), special events activity (16%), metered parking spaces (10%) and parking garages (18%).

 Alternative Transportation Expense by Program